Money for Mental Health

 I especially enjoy long-term collaborations over one-off assignments — once we get to know each other, my work becomes more aligned with your organisation’s mission and needs.

-My name is Aukje te Kaat – therapist, sociologist, and fundraiser.
-I live in Utrecht, the Netherlands.
-Throughout my career, mental health has been the central theme.
+My name is Aukje te Kaat – I am a therapist, sociologist, and fundraiser based in Utrecht, the Netherlands.
+Throughout my career, mental health has been a central theme.

-As a young person, I felt a deep urge to save the world.
-Studying sociology felt like the right step in that direction.
-For nearly ten years, I worked in international development — supporting youth organisations in the slums of Tanzania and Kenya, and working with refugees in Malawi for UNHCR.
+As a young person, I felt a strong urge to “save the world.”
+Studying sociology — and later completing a second Master’s degree in Conflict and Development Studies — felt like a meaningful step in that direction.
+For nearly ten years, I worked in international development: supporting youth organisations in the slums of Tanzania and Kenya, working with refugees in Malawi for UNHCR, and leading a research department focused on the social and financial skills of young people.

 Over time, I learned that I don’t need to save the whole world — no one can.
-But I can make a meaningful contribution to mental health and personal development.
+But I can contribute meaningfully to mental health, personal development, and empowerment.
 My background as a researcher, sociologist, and therapist — combined with being bilingual (Dutch/English) — allows me to connect with people and organisations on many levels.